Generic Name: oxycodone hydrochloride

 Mixed Agonist/Antagonist Opioid Analgesics

-Do not administer mixed agonist/antagonist analgesics (i.e., pentazocine, nalbuphine, butorphanol and buprenorphine) to patients who have received or are receiving a course of therapy with a pure opioid agonist analgesic such as oxycodone hydrochloride.
-In these patients, mixed agonist/antagonist analgesics may reduce the analgesic effect and/or may precipitate withdrawal symptoms.
+Agonist/antagonist analgesics (i.e., pentazocine, nalbuphine, butorphanol and buprenorphine) should be administered with caution to patients who have received or are receiving a course of therapy with a pure opioid agonist analgesic such as Oxycodone Hydrochloride Oral Solution.
+In this situation, mixed agonist/antagonist analgesics may reduce the analgesic effect of Oxycodone Hydrochloride Oral Solution and/or may precipitate withdrawal symptoms in these patients.

 Agents Affecting Cytochrome P450 Enzymes